strangerstudios/pmpro-multiple-memberships-per-user/readme.txt

 == Changelog ==

+= .6.2 - 2019-10-18 =
+* BUG FIX: No filter pmpro_require_billing so payment fields will show up if the first level passed into the checkout page is free.
+We still need an update in core PMPro check the pmpro_require_billing filter instead of just the first level when deciding to enqueue gateway JavaScript.

 = .6.1 - 2019-09-16 =
 * BUG FIX: The TOS field will autocheck if it was checked before form submission.
 Also showing a second message box at the bottom of the form now.